 How we carry out and communicate research is changing beyond recognition.
-Much of this change is driven by the web through social media, blogging, video and other visual abstracts.
-The world is also changing from the impact of Covid-19 to political change and Fake News.
+Much of this change is driven by the web through social media, blogging, podcasting, video and other visual abstracts.
+The research world is also changing from the impact of Covid-19 to political change and Fake News.
 The focus, whether that be the media, stakeholders or the general public on academic outputs has never been greater.
 All of this has an incredible impact on research, whether you work in the arts and humanities or within pure science.

 The Digital Academic